ArrakisFinance/arrakis-docs/src/text/arrakisPro/strategies/bootstrap.md

    <img src="../../../img/bootstrap_1.svg" alt="nft" width="600" class="img-svg"/>
 </p>

 This strategy sets target prices used as a rebalance trigger.
-The target price on the GOV token side is set to quickly capture some of the ETH sold to the pool (called $P^*$ in the figure below).
+The target price on the GOV token side is set to quickly capture some of the ETH sold to the pool (called P\* in the figure below).

 <p align="center">
    <img src="../../../img/bootstrap_2.svg" alt="nft" width="600" class="img-svg"/>